FAQ

 Entries must represent a hotel brand launched within the past two years, with at least one hotel open.
 The brand can be independent or a new offering from a multi-brand parent company, but must be able to demonstrate intent to scale.
 Must have an active pipeline, even if contracts are pending as of August 2021.
 This can be a hard or soft brand, can be positioned in any sector and can include shared or hostel-style accommodation.

 My project has room types that span several price points.
-What category do I enter it in?
+What category do I enter?

 In this case, submissions should be guided by the sector in which the majority of the inventory falls.
 For example, if a 100-room hotel has four shared rooms, it should be entered based on the category of the private rooms, but if a hostel has a handful of private rooms, the shared ones would dictate the correct category.

-I'm entering a branded property.
-Due to any of a number of factors, including location and competitive set, its positioning dose not match the brand architecture of the parent company.
+I'm submitting a branded property.
+Due to factors including location and competitive set, its positioning dose not match the brand architecture of the parent company.
 Where do I enter it?

 We ask that all submitters defer to the corporate brand architecture, unless the operator and owner have approved the project’s entry into a different category.

-The hotel I'm submitting straddles two different star/sector ratings.
+The hotel or restaurant I'm submitting straddles two different star/sector ratings.
 Which do I use?

-For independent properties, please defer to the client’s and the hotel’s preferred designation.
+For independent properties, please defer to the client’s and/or the hotel’s preferred designation.

-Casual dining applies to an F&B outlet with counter or table service and a menu that sits at the more affordable end of its market.
-This category also includes grab-n-go and limited-service specialty venues such as tea, coffee, or dessert spots.
-Fine dining describes a restaurant with tableside service and a higher price point.
+Fast-casual dining generally applies to an F&B outlet (including coffee shops, grab-and-go, dessert spots, and some cafés) with counter service; casual dining will have table service and a menu that sits at the more affordable end of its market.
+Upscale dining describes a restaurant with table service and a higher price point.

-What entries are eligble for the speciality design category?
+What entries are eligible for the Specialty Design category?

-These projects should be those that do not clearly fall under any of the above categories.
-Entries can be casinos, pop-ups, hotel retail spaces, cruise ships, outdoor dining facilities and structures newly created in response to the COVID-19 pandemic, and others.
+These projects should be those that do not clearly fall under any of the other categories.
+Entries can be casinos, pop-ups, hotel retail spaces, outdoor dining facilities, cultural centers, and others.
 They may encompass a range of sizes and footprints—no project is too big or small.

 Additional questions?